Introduction to JIRA Bug Life Cycle

 - Create / Open /To Be Done

 - Completed / Closed /Done

 - The JIRA is one of the best commercial Tool to manage the project, manage the sprint, manage the bug and manage the test cases.

 - It is a commercial tool which means not free of cost i.e. we paid for that tool.

 - In JIRA bug life cycle, once the bug is deferred then the tester to check whether the bug related to application scope or not.

 - Any deviation between the actual and expected value is called Issue or Error, if it is accepted by the developer is called “BUG”.

 - There are multiple participants in JIRA bug life cycle, like Bug finder(Normally Tester who can find the Bug), Bug management tool(JIRA or Bugzilla), Bug status group(Tester, Developer, Project Manager, QA Manager, Product Owner), Bug owner(who own the bug to fix it within time limit).

 This is a guide to the JIRA Bug Life Cycle.
-Here we discuss the Introduction to JIRA Bug Life Cycle and its stages along with Block Diagram.
+Here we discuss the overview of JIRA Bug Life Cycle and its stages along with Block Diagram respectively.
 You can also go through our suggested articles to learn more –